-Lemon Smoothie (Sunshine in a Bottle!) – With Video!
+Lemon Smoothie (Sunshine in a Bottle!)

 The only thing getting me out of bed lately is knowing that this Sunshine in a Bottle Lemon Smoothie is only a few minutes away once I get downstairs.

-Can I make a Lemon Smoothie without yogurt at all?
+Can I make a lemon smoothie without yogurt at all?

-What if I can’t find fresh ginger for this lemon smoothie?
+What if I can’t find fresh ginger?

-While the flavor won’t be quite as bright and fresh without fresh ginger, ground dry ginger can be used in place of fresh ginger in this recipe.
+While the flavor won’t be quite as bright and fresh without fresh ginger, ground dried ginger can be used in place of fresh ginger in this recipe.
 1/4 teaspoon ground ginger will do the trick.

 Can I make a lemon smoothie with spinach?

 This is one of my favorite tricks to get more veggies into my diet!
-I’m willing to add a handful spinach to just about any kind of smoothie I make, and I’ve added spinach to this lemon smoothie quite often.
+I’m willing to add a handful spinach to just about any kind of smoothie I make, and I’ve added spinach to this lemon ginger smoothie recipe quite often.

 Sure!
 The recipe is written for two servings because my husband and I will usually each have one smoothie when I make this recipe.
 You can also double or triple this recipe and include it as part of a brunch food buffet (don’t forget to put some bacon in the oven)!